Hilton of Cadboll Stone: Archaeological Investigations in 1998 - 2003

 In 1998 excavation in the vicinity of the Hilton of Cadboll chapel site was undertaken by Kirkdale Archaeology (Paul Sharman and Jon Triscott) on behalf of Historic Scotland.
-During this work approximately 40 fragments of carved micaceous sandstone were recovered; the likely origin for these was surmised to be the Hilton of Cadboll stone.
+During this work approximately 40 fragments of carved micaceous sandstone were recovered; the likely origin for these was surmised to be from the lost cross face of the Hilton of Cadboll stone.

 Subsequently, in 2001, Historic Scotland commissioned Kirkdale Archaeology (Dave Murray, Stuart Jeffrey, Meggen Gondek, and Angus Mackintosh) to undertake a further excavation.
 Assisted by Barry Grove, a further 740 carved sandstone fragments, and 122 possibly carved fragments, were recovered.
-In addition, the fabled missing lower portion of the cross-slab was discovered (by Angus Mackintosh), but left in-situ.
+In addition, the missing lower portion of the cross-slab was discovered (by Angus Mackintosh), but left in-situ.